vaquarkhan/microservices-recipes-a-free-gitbook/reference/glossary.md

 A compact, URL-safe means of representing claims to be transferred between two parties, commonly used for authentication and authorization in microservices.

 ## K

-**Khan Pattern**
-A context-aware framework for determining optimal microservice granularity, adapting to specific business context, team structure, and technical constraints.

 **Kubernetes**
 An open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.